Sunday, September 30, 2012

 Lundgren, seeing Marlowe and perhaps putting pieces together

-This would seem to end the case, but after Cronjager skulks off from the briefing in the DA's office (the newly found scene) and Ohls waits outside, the DA tells Marlowe confidentially to keep digging and find out what happened to Regan.
+This would seem to end the case, but after Cronjager skulks off from the briefing in the DA's office and Ohls waits outside, the DA tells Marlowe confidentially to keep digging and find out what happened to Regan.
 The general, who loved Regan like a son was worried Regan was mixed up in the racket.
 No one yet knows he's dead and buried and used for deeper, longer con of blackmail by Eddie Mars.
 Vivian Sternwood tries to find out why her father hired Marlowe and that becomes the bulk of their early interactions ("Do you always think you can handle people like trained seals?") since somehow she'll have to put him off the scent if he starts probing about Regan.
 In an effort to protect her sister Vivian goes to great length to prove there's nothing between Mars and the Sternwoods.
 When Marlowe doesn't buy it Vivian rats him out to Mars who sends to serious thugs to work him over as a warning.

 Meanwhile Agnes has her hooks into a avatar / boyfriend for her dirty deeds, a funny little guy in a gray suit named Harry Jones.

 And that's really all you need to know, except the end line "we'll have to send Carmen away, from a lot of things" never fully illuminates that she killed Regan in a "hell hath no fury"-style fit.
-In the book she has a much bigger role and comes onto Marlowe on more occasions (one of the few scenes re-shot or added for the new edition that's not between Bogie and Bacall is the one where Carmen shows up at his apartment to try and seduce him and then bites his hand) and we get the full depth of Marlowe's dislike of her associated with his detection of laudanum fumes that make her "stink of corruption" like the general's orchids.
-It's an odd mix of factors, as ultimately Carmen and Vivian's very existence is borne of the general's mid-life crisis, the end result, as he puts it to Marlowe, "of a very gaudy life.
-Frankly," he adds, "anyone who indulges in parenting for the first time at my age deserves all he gets."
+In the book she has a much bigger role and comes onto Marlowe on more occasions (one of the few scenes re-shot or added for the new edition has Carmen showing up at Marlowe's apartment to seduce him and then biting his hand when he tries to throw her out) and we get the full depth of Marlowe's dislike of her associated with his detection of laudanum fumes that make her "stink of corruption" like the general's orchids.
+It's an odd mix of factors, as ultimately Carmen and Vivian's very existence is borne of the general's mid-life crisis.
+"Frankly," he says, "anyone who indulges in parenting for the first time at my age deserves all he gets."
 While smiling on the surface, the scene and tone of the film suggest that sometimes it is too late to start fatherhood.
 Be contented in thy childless state, lest scorpions issue from thee.
+Book of Chandler 8:13

 NOTES